 - Missing or duplicate data.
-When a failover occurs, a careful recovery is required if some data is not replicated between the master and the failover replica.
+When a failover occurs, a careful recovery is required if some data is not replicated between the primary and the failover replica.
 For example, a source database fails over and not all data is replicated to the failover replica.
 At the same time, the data is already migrated to the target database before the failure.
-After failover, the newly promoted master database is behind in terms of data changes to the target database (called flashback).
+After failover, the newly promoted primary database is behind in terms of data changes to the target database (called flashback).
 A migration system needs to recognize this situation and recover from it in such a way that the target database and the source database get back into a consistent state.

 - Local transactions.
 To have the source and target database receive the same changes, a common approach is to have clients write to both the source and target databases instead of using a data migration system.
 This approach has several pitfalls.
 One pitfall is that two database writes are two separate transactions; you might encounter a failure after the first finishes and before the second finishes.
 This scenario causes inconsistent data from which you must recover.
 Also, there are several clients in general, and they are not coordinated.
 The clients do not know the source database transaction commit order and therefore cannot write to the target databases implementing that transaction order.
 The clients might change the order, which can lead to data inconsistency.
 Unless all access goes through coordinated clients, and all clients ensure the target transaction order, this approach can lead to an inconsistent state with the target database.